degory/ghul-application-template/README.md

   - Windows 10 with [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10), configured to run Linux with a recent version of [Mono](https://www.mono-project.com/), plus the VSCode [Remote - WSL](https://marketplace.visualstudio.com/items?,itemName=ms-vscode-remote.remote-wsl) extension
   - Linux
 - Visual Studio Code
+- An instance of this template in your own GitHub (click the `Use this template` button)

 ## Getting started with GitHub Codespaces

-If you have access to GitHub [Codespaces](https://github.com/features/codespaces) then you can clone this repository into a Codespace container and develop your application directly in the browser.
+If you have access to GitHub [Codespaces](https://github.com/features/codespaces) then you can open your new application's repository into a Codespace container and develop directly in your browser.

 ## Getting started with a development container on Windows 10

 The easiest way to get up and running on Windows is via a development container.
-The template repository includes a `.devcontainer` folder, which will set up a local container with the dependencies needed to build .NET applications in ghūl.
+This template includes a `.devcontainer` folder, which will set up a local container with the dependencies needed to build .NET applications in ghūl.

 ### Development container prerequisites